Winnie Harlow Poses Completely Nude Underneath Hoodie In Steamy Instagram Snaps

 The model’s followers get a glimpse of her left breast in the image as she shoots a sultry look at the camera with her dark hair slicked up into a high ponytail that hangs to one side.
 Winnie completed the look with bold, black-lined eyes and pink, pouty lips.

 In the second image, the 24-year-old Canada native poses standing up against the white-tiled wall behind her.
-She has her upper-body turned toward the camera while she lifts one leg and twists it across the other, covering the area between her legs but letting her fans get a glimpse of her bare backside.
+She has her upper body turned toward the camera while she lifts one leg and twists it across the other, covering the area between her legs but letting her fans get a glimpse of her bare backside.
 The model cheekily plays with the hair of her ponytail as she gazes directly and unsmiling at the camera.

 In the photos’ caption, Winnie explains why she has her hair worn up in the ponytail with a fake dialogue between her and “them.”
 She writes that people complain that she never wears her hair out, and then adds that it’s because of “protective styling.”

-The model’s followers loved her photos and cheeky caption, writing comments referencing her caption and gushing about how beautiful she is.
+The model’s followers loved her photos and cheeky caption, writing comments referencing her words and gushing about how beautiful she is.

 One Instagram user wrote, “You’re protecting THEM from this slaaaaaay.
 They should be grateful,” while another commented, “Wow you are looking absolutely gorgeous as always I love your pose.”